nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

 Joining occurs in both commissioning scenarios.
 It involves the following phases:

-* The Joiner, that is a potential new device in the Thread network, sends a Discovery Request message on every channel.
+1. The Joiner, that is a potential new device in the Thread network, sends a Discovery Request message on every channel.
-* The Joiner Router receives the message and answers with the Discovery Response message.
+#.
+The Joiner Router receives the message and answers with the Discovery Response message.
    This message contains network identifiers and Steering Data in the payload.
-* The Joiner uses the information received from the Joiner Router to discover the correct network to connect to.
+#.
+The Joiner uses the information received from the Joiner Router to discover the correct network to connect to.

-After the Joiner received the payload from the Joiner Router:
+After the Joiner received the payload from the Joiner Router, the following actions occur:

-* The connection is established.
+1. The connection is established.
-* The secure communication session continues, with a periodic message sent to keep it open.
+#.
+The secure communication session continues, with a periodic message sent to keep it open.

 .. _thread_ot_commissioning_roles_authentication:

 Security, authentication, and credentials
 *****************************************

-To avoid a situation in which rogue devices join the Thread network, the communication between Commissioner and Joiner (in both scenarios), and Commissioner and Border Agent (in external commissioning) is secured with the Datagram Transport Layer Security (DTLS) authentication protocol session.
+To avoid a situation in which rogue devices join the Thread network, the communication between Commissioner and Joiner (in both scenarios) and Commissioner and Border Agent (in external commissioning) is secured with the Datagram Transport Layer Security (DTLS) authentication protocol session.
 The session is established automatically.

-Also the communication between Joiner and Joiner Router is secured, but only when Joiner Router sends network credentials to Joiner using one time key generated by the Commissioner.
+The communication between Joiner and Joiner Router is also secured, but only when the Joiner Router sends network credentials to the Joiner using a one-time key generated by the Commissioner.

 During commissioning, the on-mesh Thread Commissioner possesses the network master key by default, while the external Thread Commissioner never gains possession of the network master key.

 The commissioning uses the following passwords and credentials:

-* Commissioning Credential - Passphrase known by the Leader and shared with the Commissioner of the network.
+* *Commissioning Credential* - Passphrase known by the Leader and shared with the Commissioner of the network.

   .. note::
         The Commissioning Credential has 6 bytes minimum and 255 bytes maximum and is composed in the UTF-8 format, without character exclusions.

-* Commissioning Key (PSKc) - Pre-Shared Key for the Commissioner based on the Commissioning Credential which is used to establish the Commissioner Session between the Commissioner and Border Agent.
+* *Commissioning Key (PSKc)* - Pre-shared key for the Commissioner based on the Commissioning Credential, which is used to establish the Commissioner Session between the Commissioner and Border Agent.
   All devices in the Thread network store the PSKc.
-* Joining Device Credential (PSKd) - Passphrase for authenticating a new Joiner device, used to establish a secure session between the Commissioner and the Joiner.
+* *Joining Device Credential (PSKd)* - Passphrase for authenticating a new Joiner device, used to establish a secure session between the Commissioner and the Joiner.
-  When encoded in binary, this passphrase is referred to as Pre-Shared Key for the Device.
+  When encoded in binary, this passphrase is referred to as pre-shared key for the device.

   .. note::
         The Joining Device Credential is composed of at least 6 and no more than 32 uppercase alphanumeric ASCII characters (base32-thread, 0 to 9 and A to Y, with the exclusion of I, O, Q, and Z).

-For details and full overview of security credentials, see `Thread protocol specification`_, table 8.2.
+For details and a full overview of security credentials, see the `Thread Specification`_, table 8.2.

 .. _thread_ot_commissioning_cli:

 Commissioning commands
 **********************

-See the following pages in the `OpenThread CLI Reference`_ on GitHub for an overview of available CLI commands:
+See the following pages in the `OpenThread CLI Reference`_ on GitHub for an overview of available CLI commands that can be used for commissioning:

 * `Commissioner CLI commands`_
 * `Joiner CLI commands`_